UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_kebnekaise.md

 When the launching is done, click 'Connect to RStudio Server'.

-???- hint "How does that look like?
+???- hint "How does that look like?"

     ![Click 'Connect to RStudio Server'](rstudio_on_kebnekaise_9.png)